Skip to content

 SU’s offense answered, though, as another Phelia bucket and a Sophie Burrows triple helped extend the lead to as much as 13.
 The Orange started the day 7-of-9 from the field, although they cooled down to close the frame.
 A four-minute scoring drought — and nine straight missed field goals — meant Syracuse led by just 10 at the end of the first quarter.

 That dry spell carried over early in the second.
-Georgia Tech got within six at the five minute mark after the Orange started just 1-of-7 from the field.
-From there, though, that fortune changed quickly.
+Georgia Tech got within six at the five-minute mark after the Orange started just 1-of-7 from the field.

 SU ended the first half on a 16-5 run, making seven of its next 12 attempts.
-It started with a lightning-quick 12-2 run.
-Phelia got downhill for a bucket before Keira Scott sank one of her own.
+First, Phelia got downhill for a bucket before Keira Scott sank one of her own.
 Scott and Olivia Schmitt then bookended another Phelia bucket with back-to-back 3-pointers to put Syracuse up 36-18.

-Georgia Tech chipped away with a brief 5-0 run, but a Hawkins and-one killed any momentum with a minute left in the frame.
+Georgia Tech chipped away with a brief 5-0 run right after, but a Hawkins and-1 killed any momentum with a minute left in the frame.
 SU took a 40-23 advantage into the half, its largest lead of the game at that point.

 The Orange were simply just more efficient on both ends of the floor.
 They shot 42.1% from the field in the frame, while the Yellow Jackets were a putrid 4-of-16.
 A lot of those chances came thanks to SU’s work on the glass.
 Despite playing a GT squad ranked top-10 in defensive rebounding, the Orange hauled in nine offensive rebounds in the first half to set up six second-chance points and 30 points in the paint.

 That advantage ballooned to a then-game-high 20 by the end of the third quarter as the Orange couldn’t miss.
-They shot 64.7% from the field and went 8-of-8 from the free throw line to effectively put the game away.
-In the final two and a half minutes, Phelia hit a 3 and a layup while Darius scored the final five points of the quarter for SU.
+They shot 64.1% from the field and went 8-of-8 from the free throw line to effectively put the game away.
+In the final two and a half minutes, Phelia hit a 3 and a layup, while Darius scored the final five points of the quarter.

 By the start of the fourth, Syracuse essentially had the game won.
 But that didn’t stop it from pouring it on.
 The Orange hit six of their first eight attempts, including two 3-pointers, to take a 28-point lead five minutes in.
-SU was in cruise control from there, shooting 71.4% from the field in the final frame.
+SU was in cruise control from there, shooting 71.4% from the field in the final frame as it emptied the bench.

 It’s exactly what Legette-Jack wants from her team — for it to come out hot and never slow down.
-Her coveted energy resulted in SU’s most lopsided conference victory of the season.
+Of course, the Orange haven’t always lived up to those hopes, at times lacking energy from the jump.
+They’ve been dealt some massive defeats because of it.

 banned-books-01